Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Quantization

+Our goal is quantization and, following the program proposed in \cite{LA1}, quantum kinematics is governed by the complexified group --- $Sp(8,\C)$ in this case.
+So complexify the algebra while maintaining the parabolic decomposition and consider the quotient algebra

-Since the elements of $\mathfrak{Z}_+$ mutually commute, interpret $Z$ as the system configuration space and the elements of $\mathfrak{P}$ as the generators of `external' and `internal' dynamics.
+and its associated complex coset space $Z:=Sp\,(8,\C)/P^\C$ with $\mathrm{dim}_\C(Z)=10$.
+Since the elements of $\mathfrak{Z}_+$ mutually commute, we will eventually interpret $Z$ as the system configuration space and the elements of $\mathfrak{P}$ as the generators of `external' and `internal' dynamics.
 Accordingly, we propose to associate dynamical variables parametrizing `external' interactions with the coset space $Sp\,(8,\R)/U(4)$.
-This is a $\mathrm{dim}_\R(Sp\,(8,\R)/U(4))=20$ manifold that can be interpreted as the system phase space.
+This we interpret as a $\mathrm{dim}_\R(Sp\,(8,\R)/U(4))=20$ manifold whose associated algebra generates a non-commutative phase space.

-The coset space $Z$ furnishes both a convenient physical interpretation and the means to construct induced ureps.
+The complex coset space $Z$ furnishes both a convenient physical interpretation and the means to construct induced URs.